fnalways/terminus-docs/docs/manual/tasks/add-edit-download.md

 :::

 ## Download files
-When downloading multiple files, the behavior differs between the Files in Terminus and TermiPass desktop application:
+When downloading multiple files, the behavior differs between the Files in Olares and LarePass desktop application:
-* **Files in Terminus (web interface)**: Automatically packages files into a zip file for download, requiring manual extraction.
+* **Files in Olares (web interface)**: Automatically packages files into a zip file for download, requiring manual extraction.
-* **TermiPass desktop**: Downloads are queued, allowing you to pause, resume, or cancel tasks, and easily locate downloaded files.
+* **LarePass desktop**: Downloads are queued, allowing you to pause, resume, or cancel tasks, and easily locate downloaded files.

-1. Open the Files app from the Dock or launch pad on Terminus.
+1. Open the Files app from the Dock or launch pad on Olares.
 2. Select any file, right-click to open the context menu, and select **Download**.
 3. Select the save location in the popup window.

 :::tip
-For large files or multiple downloads, it's recommended to use the TermiPass desktop application for more powerful download management and a better user experience.
-Visit the [official page](https://www.jointerminus.com/termipass) for details and download options.
+For large files or multiple downloads, it's recommended to use the LarePass desktop application for more powerful download management and a better user experience.
+Visit the [official page](https://www.olares.com/termipass) for details and download options.
 :::

 ## Preview and edit files